Article 1: Booking and Payment

 Clause 1.7: Gorilla and Chimpanzee Permits

-Full payment for gorilla trekking or chimpanzee tracking permits is required before the tour for each participant.
+Full payment for gorilla trekking or chimpanzee tracking permits is required at the time of confirmation.

 Article 2: Cancellation and Refunds